radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 3. Execute the fid-server-service-install.bat file.
 A command window opens briefly and then closes.
 Check your services window (refresh if it was already open) and you should see a new service for the RadiantOne Server.

-4. Start the RadiantOne service (be sure to start the leader node first if you are deploying a cluster).
+4. Start the RadiantOne service.

-5. (Optional) If a local ZooKeeper is deployed (instead of an external ZooKeeper ensemble), reboot the machine to ensure ZooKeeper also starts as a service along with the RadiantOne service.

-6. Repeat steps 1-5 on all nodes (if deploying in a cluster) or on all other servers if deployed in a classic architecture.
+5. Repeat steps 1-4 on all nodes (if deploying in a cluster) or on all other servers if deployed in a classic architecture.

 #### Uninstalling the Windows Service